The Grammar School at Leeds A GSG School

 2015 Good Schools Guide Awards

-- Best performance by Boys taking Physical Education / Sports Studies at an English Independent School (GCSE Short Course)
+- Best performance by Boys taking PE / Sports Studies at an English Independent School (GCSE Short Course)

 - Excellent performance by Boys taking Religious Studies at an English Independent School (GCSE)